 Every employee's personnel file should contain his or her complete employment history.
 This should include the job application, resume and employment agreements and exit interview.
 Additionally, only your HR staff and each employee's immediate supervisor should have access to this confidential information.

-The following are recommendations about what to keep in a personnel file.
+What to keep in a personnel file

 - Job application, resume and cover letter